tomaszsita/elerning-api-demo/Decisions.md

 **Implementation:**
 - DELETE endpoint resets status to PENDING instead of removing record
-- ProgressStatus enum allows COMPLETE → PENDING transition
+- ProgressStatus enum allows COMPLETE → PENDING and FAILED → PENDING transitions
 - CompletedAt timestamp is cleared on reset
+- Both completed and failed progress can be reset to allow retry

 ## API Design